gm2552/wfd-topology-scenarios/scenarios/single-cluster-ha-services/auto-failover-service-proxy.md

 ## Deploy Services And Workload

+**NOTE**  It is optimal that you create the service instances in the same region where the availability targets are located.
+Make sure you are in the correct region when you perform the operations below.

 ### Create RDS Postgres Database and Proxy

 To create a Postgres instance, search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.